Is Virgin Media's Tivo any good?

 As mentioned above, the older Tivo has a triple tuner, letting us record up to three different programmes or channels at once - more than any other pay TV set top box was capable of until the arrival of Sky Q, which we look at in more detail here.

-Tivo V6 has wrestled the crown back again, with its six tuners - and with the ability to bolster the number of simultaneous recordings by adding another Tivo with a multiroom subscription.
+Tivo V6 has wrestled the crown back again, with its six tuners that allow users to record up to six channels at the same time whilst watching a seventh.
+There's also the ability to bolster the number of simultaneous recordings further by adding another Tivo box with a multiroom subscription.

 HD, Ultra HD, and beyond

 Depending on which package customers take (there's more on those in our main review of Virgin Media TV here), they'll get at least 10 HD channels, mostly from the free to air broadcasters, and up to 68, including Sky Sports and Sky Cinema.

 The boxes are also 3D compatible, allowing Virgin to offer 3D movies in their pay to view collection.